-There’s nothing better than packing up bags, piling the kids in the car and hitting the highway for a good old-fashioned family road trip.
-While holidays are all about ditching the rules, we've put together some tips to make your trip more fun when you have little ones in the car.
+There’s nothing better than packing up bags, piling the kids in the car and hitting the highway for a good old-fashioned family New Zealand road trip.
+While holidays are all about ditching the rules, we've put together some tips to make your New Zealand road trip more fun when you have little ones in the car.

 1. Don’t fit too much into one day

-There’s a lot to see and do in New Zealand.
+There’s a lot to see and do on a New Zealand road trip.
 Pace yourself, take plenty of breaks and don't try to see everything at once.
 Build in plenty of time in the day for the children to relax, snack and stretch their legs.

 2. Don’t forget the snack bag